top of page

 Examples show up everywhere:

-• AI-assisted drafts that no one knows how to properly review
+• AI-assisted drafts that no one knows how to properly review.

-• Research summaries with no clear validation process
+• Research summaries with no clear validation process.

-• Intake automation that skips human judgment at the wrong moment
+• Intake automation that skips human judgment at the wrong moment.

-• Discovery shortcuts that quietly weaken defensibility
+• Discovery shortcuts that quietly weaken defensibility.

-None of these come from bad intentions.They come from lack of structure.
+None of these issues stem from bad intentions.
+They arise from a lack of structure.

 Where Paralegals Are Becoming Quiet AI Gatekeepers